Julius Caesar and Ancient Rome

 This lesson aligns with CCSS.ELA-LITERACY.CCRA.R.2, R.3, R.7, and R.9 (for 9-10 and 11-12)

-Mark Antony and Octavius, “Aftermath of the Assassination” (a two-part chapter – see below for Part II)
+Mark Antony and Octavius, “Aftermath of the Assassination” (a two-part chapter and lesson – see below for Part II)

 n this dramatic lesson students examine the post-assassination alliance and subsequent power struggle between the historical Mark Antony and Octavius/Augustus, comparing and contrasting Shakespeare’s account with those of ancient sources.
 The lesson also explores how the young Octavius nurtured a relationship with Cicero (despite Cicero’s support of the assassins) to leverage power against Antony.